StefCoders/rpi-dab-tx/README.md

 - Provides sample configuration files that will allow you to broadcast a multiplex with 3 radio stations ([Radio Monaco](https://radio-monaco.com), [Dimensione Suono Roma](https://www.dimensionesuonoroma.it/), and [Capital FM London](https://www.capitalfm.com/london/)).
 You can naturally change the content of these files to suit your needs.

 # Manual setup
-This project was designed with the model 3B of the raspberry pi in mind.
-Later models (and in particular, version 4) are more powerful and are likely to feature more radio stations within a multiplex.
+This project was initially designed with the model 3B of the Raspberry pi.
+As of version 1.2.0, it can also run on a virtual Debian system.

+## Setting the Operating system up
 Since some software components, like the modulator, are CPU-intensive, it is preferable to configure the raspberry pi with a clean Raspi OS Lite system.

-## Operating system installation Steps
+### Raspberry PI
 1. Download [rpi-imager](https://www.raspberrypi.com/software/) onto your computer (Windows, MacOS or linux).
 This software will allow you initialize the SD-card with the operating system
 1. Run rpi-imager on your computer.
 Click on "Choose OS", then on "Raspberry Pi OS (other)" and select "Raspberry Pi OS Lite (32-bit)".
 Then, click on "Choose storage" and select your SD-card device.
 Finally, click on "write" and follow the instructions
 1. If you plan to access your raspberry pi remotely through ssh, then create an empty file called "ssh" inside the boot partition, using your computer's file manager